mangal-interactions/mangal/data-spec-draft.md

 relationships between the structure of ecological networks and ecosystem properties require to pool a large quantity of data.

 On the other hand, the recent years saw the development of the idea that network structure is itself a dynamical object, which will change as a function of environmental conditions and as a result of meta-community processes [@poisot_dissimilarity_2012;@gravel_trophic_2011;@calcagno_constraints_2011;@massol_linking_2011].
 Although the *existence* of this variation has been demonstrated, the reasons for which it happens are much less clearly understood, and will probably require extensive data mining to be figured out.
+Notably, new approaches based on the replication of networks over temporal, spatial, and environmental gradients are required, and these in turn ask for new data types.
 Beyond just describing the structure of interactions, these data will need to include informations about environmental context, population characteristics, and other relevant additional explanatory variables.

-A short paragraph describing the type of data we need and relating them to outstanding questions, ref from the recent literature.
-Space, evolution, gradients, prediction. **Questions for the gang:** Can you each list one outstanding network question?
+Theoretical and empirical literature provide guidance about what data need be collected, which is important to design the data structure.
+First, it is well estblished that interactions rely on some degree of trait matching or complementarity.
+For example, food web structure is contingent upon body-size of species [@gravel_inferring_2013;@brose_consumerresource_2006].

 This paper pursues a double goal.
 First, we outline the different data needed to effectively conduct meta-analyses of ecological networks.
 Second, we propose an